-Whenever you apply for a loan, whether it be for a car, house or a credit card, your credit score will play a factor in the decision making process.
-Your credit score reflects the financial history listed on your credit report – including times when you’ve paid bills late, repeated applications for credit, or if you’ve ever defaulted on a payment.
+Whenever you apply for credit or a loan, whether it be for a car, a house or a credit card, your credit score can play a significant role in the approval process.

 How to repair your credit score

 If you want to repair or improve your credit score, keep in mind that doing so generally won’t be a quick and easy process.
 It may take a significant amount of time to do, and require an extended period of financial responsibility on your part.

 All of that being said, if you want to repair your credit score, here are a few tips on how to improve your credit rating.

 It can also be a good idea to obtain a copy of your credit report and make sure any loans, debts, or defaults listed are correct.
 You can receive a free copy of your credit report once a year from credit reporting agencies such as Equifax and Experian.
 ASIC’s MoneySmart advises that if you spot a mistake or disagree with something listed on your credit report, you can ask to have it changed, or for comments to be added to your report.
 It’s free to update your credit report or remove an incorrect listing.

 Keep in mind that help is available if you are suffering from financial issues or stress.
 For example, financial counsellors can provide free information and assistance to individuals experiencing financial difficulties.